SHARE

 • Add in the cooked pasta and stir until everything is well coated.

-• Remove from heat and serve immediately with your favorite meat (if not eating meatless) or on it's own with a garnish of chopped scallions.
+• Remove from heat, discard the thyme sprigs, and serve immediately with your favorite meat (if not eating meatless) or on it's own with a garnish of chopped scallions.

 • Bon Appetit!